FIWARE/tutorials.Linked-Data/README.md

 the [NSGI v2](https://fiware.github.io/specifications/OpenAPI/ngsiv2) interface that is commonly used to create and manipulate context data entities.
-An evolution of that interface has created a supplementary specification called [NGSI-LD](https://forge.etsi.org/swagger/ui/?url=https://forge.etsi.org/gitlab/NGSI-LD/NGSI-LD/raw/master/spec/updated/full_api.json) as a mechanism to enhance context data entities though adding the concept of **linked data**.
+An evolution of that interface has created a supplementary specification called [NGSI-LD](https://forge.etsi.org/swagger/ui/?url=https://forge.etsi.org/gitlab/NGSI-LD/NGSI-LD/raw/master/spec/updated/full_api.json) as a mechanism to enhance context data entities through adding the concept of **linked data**.
 This tutorial will introduce the background of the ideas behind the new interface and compare and contrast how to create and manipulate data entities as linked data.